-FMO supports business and financial institutions in developing countries.
-FMO provides institutions in developing countries with capital and skills.
+FMO supports business and financial institutions in emerging markets.
+FMO provides private-sector institutions in developing and emerging countries with capital and skills.
 This forms part of the general policy of the Netherlands' Ministry of Development Cooperation, and therefore qualifies as a strategically important activity.
-FMO arranges loans (€4.8 billion outstanding as of June 30, 2019), equity investments (€1.9 billion as of June 30, 2019), guarantees, and other investment promotion activities.
+FMO arranges loans, equity investments, guarantees, and other investment promotion activities.
 In addition, it manages several off-balance-sheet development funds on behalf of, and at the risk of, the Dutch government.
-Government funds represented about 12.9% of FMO's total assets at year-end 2018.
-FMO manages the following government funds that finance high-risk projects in developing countries:

-- MASSIF: a fund aiding the development of micro, small, and midsize enterprises via financial institutions; - · Building Prospects: long-term financing of funds earmarked for infrastructure projects in low-income countries; and - AEF: a fund financing energy projects.
+FMO manages the following government funds that finance high-risk projects in developing countries: - MASSIF: A fund aiding the development of micro, small, and midsize enterprises via financial institutions; - Building Prospects: The long term financing of funds earmarked for infrastructure projects in low-income countries; and - AEF: A fund financing energy projects.